mirsiadaty/goodness-of-translation/README.md

 This is not a text similarity score.
 We want to quantify how similar the two sentences are in meaning.

-<Sent1>What are the risk factors for urticaria?</Sent1>
+<Sent1>Who gets urticaria?</Sent1>
-<Sent2>What are the risk factors for measles?</Sent2>
+<Sent2>Who gets the measles?</Sent2>

 [/INST]
-<SemanticSimilarityScore>30%</SemanticSimilarityScore>

-The two sentences, "What are the risk factors for urticaria?" and "What are the risk factors for measles?", have a semantic similarity score of 30%.
-This is because both sentences are asking about the risk factors for a specific medical condition.
-However, the score is relatively low because the two medical conditions, urticaria and measles, are distinct and unrelated.
-Therefore, the specific risk factors for each condition will not be the same, leading to a limited overlap in meaning between the two sentences.</s>
+<SemanticSimilarityScore>10%</SemanticSimilarityScore>

+Explanation:

+Urticaria and measles are two distinct medical conditions with different causes, symptoms, and treatments.
+Urticaria, also known as hives, is a skin reaction characterized by the rapid appearance of red, swollen, and itchy bumps on the skin.
+Measles, on the other hand, is a highly contagious viral infection that causes a fever, cough, runny nose, and a rash all over the body.

+Although both sentences ask about a group of people who experience a particular health issue, the semantic similarity between the two sentences is minimal.
+The subjects of the sentences, urticaria and measles, are not related in meaning, and the questions are asking about two different medical conditions.
+Therefore, the semantic similarity score is low, at around 10%.</s>
 ==============================================================

 5